A Place of Achievement

 Three members of the Class of 2018 who were awarded on the basis of high achievement in their Leaving Certificate.
 Catherine Scully (Biomedical Health and Life Sciences), Aisling Kelly (Engineering), Clare Tuohy (Business and Law).

-Rathdown girls achieve excellent examination results in State Examinations and secure places in third-level education across Ireland, the UK, Europe, the US and beyond.
-Most girls gain places at their first choice of university.
+Rathdown stduents achieve excellent examination results in State Examinations and secure places in third-level education across Ireland, the UK, Europe, the US and beyond.
+Most students gain places at their first choice of university.